OpenDSA/OpenDSA/RST/en/Graph/GraphIntro.rst

 #.
 Modeling connectivity in computer and communications networks.

 #.
 Representing an abstract map as a set of locations with distances
    between locations.
-This can used to compute shortest routes between locations such as in a GPS routefinder.
+This can be used to compute shortest routes between locations such as in a GPS routefinder.

 #.
 Modeling flow capacities in transportation networks to find which